How to Use Kiosk Mode with Meta Quest

 Kiosk mode is one of the most requested features for customers using Meta Quest.
 Kiosk mode allows one (and only one!) application to launch after powering on the device, so admins control what users can see and do in VR.

 Mobile device management (MDM) software provides kiosk modes for phones, tablets, and laptops.
 But most legacy MDMs don’t offer this feature for XR devices.
-The best way to provide a single-app experience while restricting user access with the Meta Quest is to use an MDM designed for AR/VR.
+The best way to give a single-app experience while restricting user access with the Meta Quest is to use an MDM designed for AR/VR.

 What Settings are Manageable by Users in Kiosk Mode?

-“Shortcuts” to settings that are available:
+Settings Shortcuts that are available:

 - Boundary Setup/Guardian (setting physical dimensions for VR use)